kumpelblase2/proxer-watchlist-push/README.md

 Now, change the settings accordingly (see [the config section](#configuration) above).

 Lastly, run `node index.js` to start the application and you're all set.

+## License
+The software is licensed under the MIT license.
+A copy can be found in the `LICENSE` file inside this repository.